 At last, the sun is shining, the birds are chirping and it’s time to kick back and enjoy the summer.
 But wait, do you cringe every time you look around your home and backyard?
 Are the turquoise and pink décor in your kitchen seriously out of date?
 Maybe it’s time for a few home renovations this summer.
 Before you begin, consider not only what they will do for your peace of mind, but also what they will do for your bottom line.

-In general, you cannot deduct renovations for the home you live, but there are a few exceptions.
+In general, you cannot deduct renovations for your home, but there are a few exceptions.
 Home improvements that are not tax deductible can be added to the cost of your home when you sell, reducing the amount of any gain that is subject to capital gains tax.
 This applies to all improvements to the home, but it doesn’t include small repairs.

 The IRS describes repairs as things that are done to maintain a home’s good condition without adding value or prolonging its life.
 For instance, patching your roof is just a repair, but replacing your roof is an improvement you can add to the cost of your home lowering the amount subject to capital gains if you sell your home.